-3. False statements
+3. False statement to authorised person

 A person must not make a statement or give an answer to an authorised person if the first-mentioned person knows that the statement or answer is false or misleading in a material particular.